wp-plugins/squirrly-seo/readme.txt

 Yes, you just have to install the plugin from the WP directory into your site.
 Then connect with your email to Squirrly.
 The Free Version will automatically start.
 Read below for more.
 Once you have bigger content marketing needs, you can opt-in to upgrade to the PRO Plan.

 = Does the Free Plan offer all the features? =
 As of January 2015 the free plan will include the Lite version of our features.
-The paid version will open the Full version of our features.
+The paid version will open the PRO features.
 The free version has all a small Wordpress site or blog needs to get started with SEO and Content Marketing.
 These are the blogs on which owners want to publish about 5 articles / month.
 Also includes a general Audit of their whole site and want to see the SEO analytics for their last posts.

 = What about the PRO Plan? =
 The PRO Plan is for those with bigger content marketing and SEO needs.
-For anything regarding the paid plans, go to our website: squirrly.co | The Wordpress directory listing is only to be used for concerns regarding the Free version.
+For anything regarding the paid plans, go to our website: http://howto.squirrly.co/squirrly-pricing-plans/

+The Wordpress directory listing is only to be used for concerns regarding the Free version.
 You can get the PRO Plan after you've installed the plugin from this directory.

 = Can I use squirrly seo on mobile? =
 Yes, on IOS and ANDROID, it works both through the browser and Wordpress app